Siroopfles/NovaPort/IMPROVEMENT_TODO.md

 - [X] **3.2.
 Implement a System Self-Improvement Cycle**
     *   **Rationale:** The system should learn from its own operations.
 Currently, improvements are externally driven.
 A formal retrospective cycle will enable the system to identify and propose its own enhancements.
     *   **Action Item:** Create a new workflow: `WF_ORCH_SYSTEM_RETROSPECTIVE_AND_IMPROVEMENT_PROPOSAL_001_v1.md`.
 This workflow will guide the `Nova-Orchestrator` to:
-        1. Delegate a task to `Nova-FlowAsk` to analyze ConPort for patterns indicative of process friction (e.g., frequently failing workflows, sub-tasks with high retry counts, clusters of `ErrorLogs` in a specific domain).
+        1. Delegate a task to `Nova-FlowAsk` to analyze ConPort for patterns indicative of process friction.
+This analysis **must be guided by a new ConPort item**: `CustomData NovaSystemConfig:ProcessFrictionHeuristics_v1`.
+This item will contain a structured JSON object defining specific `use_mcp_tool` queries for `FlowAsk` to run (e.g., "Find all `Progress` items with status 'BLOCKED'", "Count `ErrorLogs` with a 'REOPENED' status").
-        2. Based on this analysis, delegate a follow-up task to `Nova-LeadArchitect` to perform a formal `ImpactAnalysis` and log a `Decision` item.
+        2. Based on this data-driven analysis from `FlowAsk`, delegate a follow-up task to `Nova-LeadArchitect` to perform a formal `ImpactAnalysis` and log a `Decision` item.
 This decision will contain a concrete proposal for a system improvement (e.g., a prompt modification, a workflow optimization) for the user to approve.
+        3. The `WF_PROJ_INIT_001_NewProjectBootstrap.md` workflow must be updated to create the `ProcessFrictionHeuristics_v1` configuration item by default, so this capability is available in all new projects.

 ## 4. Developer Experience & System Visibility